ShinyRice/citpass/README.md

 saner defaults.
 Saner to me, at least.

 - Donenfeld claims pass doesn't have as much bloat as other password managers.
-While that might be true (I have no idea, haven't taken a look at its source) pass needs Bash, and Bash *is* bloat, to me and to other people.
-As this is written in C, obviously this doesn't need a shell.
+While that might be true (I have no idea, haven't taken a look at its source, but since it doesn't do much, I can assume it probably isn't) pass needs Bash, and Bash *is* bloat, to me and to other people.
+As this is written in C, obviously this doesn't depend on a particular shell.

 About that last point, yes, I'm aware there's spm, written in POSIX shell.
 Its design is, however, flawed in the same way I described in the first point.